 How Do Web Servers Relate to Web Hosting?

-For example, if you choose a dedicated server hosting plan, in which you rent an entire server to store your site’s data on, you will have control over the operating system, hardware, and software used on it.
+If you choose a dedicated server hosting plan, you rent an entire server to store your site’s data on, and you will have control over the operating system, hardware, and software used on it.

-Just keep in mind that when you use inexpensive hosting plans, the amount of server resources available are limited and are shared by other website owners whose site data is stored on the same server as yours.
+Keep in mind that when you use inexpensive hosting plans, the number of server resources available are limited and are shared by other website owners whose site data is stored on the same server as yours.

 How does a web server compare to a data server?